 [00:43:57] Yeah.
-Is that the case what you saying.
-And children not knowing who their their right parent is.
+Is that the case what you saying?
+And children not knowing who their right parent is.

 Rusty: [00:44:03] That’s right.
 Somebody picks up an STD from person X and brings it home to the wife Y or a husband or two whatever especially if one of them like me is a rare blood group blood donor.
 I have always had to be very careful.

 Melanie Tait: [00:44:42] Thanks very much Rusty.
 What an interesting conversation.
 There’s just so much of that Lindell has texted again.
 He says Linda again While sex is an important part of any relationship especially early on my own personal view which may be old fashioned is that unless you begin a relationship with similar interests mutual respect and like each other then they should consider dating and what may follow if sex is the only consideration.
-I would presume any future life together may be doomed if people hurt hopeful long term relationship should not be based on lust only.
-But this is only an old fashioned view.
-I don’t think that is an old fashioned view.
+I would presume any future life together may be doomed if people hurt hopeful long-term relationship should not be based on lust only.
+But this is only an old-fashioned view.
+I don’t think that is an old-fashioned view.
 I mean you’re the expert.
 It doesn’t really matter what I think.
-It just it just there’s no there’s no reason why you can’t have both though is there than you.
+It just there’s no there’s no reason why you can’t have both though is there than you.

-Clinton Power: [00:46:00] The first step I think is just to to raise it with your partner and you need to do it in a gentle way in a soft way.
+Clinton Power: [00:46:00] The first step I think is just to raise it with your partner and you need to do it in a gentle way in a soft way.
 You know ultimatums don’t work.
 So it’s not like I want this and too bad if you don’t.
 But just do it in an exploratory way just to raise it and it could be a you could begin by being curious.
-Now this is what I am wondering about this what do you think about this.
+Now, this is what I am wondering about this what do you think about this.
 You start to open the conversation and find out where your partner is ahead.
-And I think often these are long conversations and it is not just a one shot conversation suddenly you started it really.
+And I think often these are long conversations and it is not just a one-shot conversation suddenly you started it really.
 A lot needs to be explored.
-And and of course if you really get stuck or it does it is causing difficulties you know seeking seeking professional can be very helpful seeing a couple’s therapist or relationship therapist just as someone who is specialised in helping couples kind of navigate this area because it can be very tricky.
+And of course, if you really get stuck or it does it is causing difficulties you know seeking a professional can be very helpful seeing a couple’s therapist or relationship therapist just as someone who is specialised in helping couples kind of navigate this area because it can be very tricky.